conflictpatterns/conflictpatterns/PhDA21.md

 Selection will begin in April 2021 and the position will remain open until filled.

-​If you are a Chinese student and would like to apply to the scholarships from the China Scholarship Council please contact [Thomas](mailto:thomas.chadefaux@tcd.ie) before Jan 31, 2022.
+If you are a Chinese student and would like to apply to the scholarships from the China Scholarship Council please contact [Thomas](mailto:thomas.chadefaux@tcd.ie) before Jan 31, 2022.

 For any query, please contact: Professor Thomas Chadefaux [thomas.chadefaux@tcd.ie](mailto:thomas.chadefaux@tcd.ie)